 Buy-Now-Pay-Later

-A recent Bankrate study found that 56% of Buy-Now-Pay-Later (BNPL) users said they’ve experienced at least one problem such as overspending or regretting their purchase when using BNPL.
+A recent Bankrate survey found that 56% of Buy-Now-Pay-Later (BNPL) users said they’ve experienced at least one problem such as overspending or regretting their purchase when using BNPL.
 BNPL has taken off in recent years and can provide a convenient option when making purchases, but like any borrowing product, it needs to be used responsibly.

 BNPL enables consumers to make payments in installments for their purchases, and depending upon the BNPL provider, you may not incur interest charges.
 Terms and conditions, as well as fees for things like a late payment will vary by the provider, so it is vital to read them carefully before using BNPL.